Conquering Lion (album): Background and release

 Yabby You is the moniker of Vivian Jackson, born in Kingston in 1946.
 He initially formed a vocal trio with Alaric Forbes and Bobby Melody to record the song "Conquering Lion", which was released as a single in 1972, attributed to Vivian Jackson & the Ralph Brothers.

 The song begins with a refrain of "be you, yabby yabby you", which Jackson heard sung by angelic voices during a thunderstorm.

 Jackson's nickname "Yabby You" comes from the song, and was popularised by King Tubby.

-The track "Love Thy Neighbour" was also released a single around the same time, attributed to Vivian Jackson & the Deffenders [sic].
+The track "Love Thy Neighbour" was also released a single around the same time, attributed to Vivian Jackson & the Deffenders.
 Both singles sold well enough that Jackson was able to start his own label, Prophets, in 1974.
 The album Conquering Lion is mostly composed of singles that Jackson released on that label.
 It was released in 1975 on Jackson's label.

 In 2021 Pressure Sounds reissued the album on CD and LP, with 12 bonus tracks of dub versions.